Author: Secretary

 Citizens input:

-A motion was made by Robert Zeigler to approve the July 12, 2023 minutes and the August 18, 2023 as presented, seconded by Nickelaus Engle.
+A motion was made by Cecilia Gallup to approve the December 10, 2024 minutes, seconded by Nickelaus Engle.
 Motion passed.

-A motion was made by Robert Zeigler to approve the August 2023 financials as presented, seconded by Nickelaus Engle.
+A motion was made by Nickelaus Engle to approve the December 2024 financials, seconded by Beth Cottrell.
 Motion passed.

 Code Enforcement/HARB/Planning Commission reports:

 The Code Enforcement report was reviewed with no questions or comments.
-No reports from HARB or the Planning Commission.
+No reports from HARB or Planning.

 New Action Items